MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-desktop7-service.md

 ﻿---

 title: desktop7:Service
-description: Specifies a service that is installed and registered along with the app.
+description: Specifies a service that is installed and registered along with the app, adding delayedStart startup type.
 These services can be configured to run under either the Local Service, Network Service or Local System account. ms.date: 10/15/2021 ms.topic: reference
 keywords: windows 10, uwp, schema, manifest, desktop, extension